flinguenheld/sweep_keymap/README.md

 #### Install

-Copy this repo in the folder :
+Clone this repo in the folder :

     ~/qmk_firmware/keyboards/splitkb/aurora/sweep/keymaps/